RamsesMDLC/Multi-agent-systems-using-ADK/README.md

 🚀 Multi-Agent Systems & Workflow Patterns (Google ADK)

-Welcome to Multi-Agent Systems & Workflow Patterns, a hands-on project based on the Kaggle 5-Day Agents Course.
 This repository demonstrates how to design, build, and orchestrate multi-agent systems using Google’s Agent Development Kit (ADK) and Gemini models.

 Instead of relying on a single “do-everything” agent, this project shows how to create teams of specialized agents that collaborate through well-defined workflows—just like real software teams.